Noel Edmonds: Personal life

 In June 2017 Edmonds said he had attempted suicide in 2005, after fraud by a group of HBOS financiers destroyed his Unique Group business: "Until these criminals took me to the brink of emotional annihilation, I had always felt those who opt out by taking their own lives were selfish and cowardly...
 But having been cast into that bottomless dark space devoid of logic and reason, I have a much deeper understanding of life without hope...
 I seek no sympathy and feel no shame in admitting that on the evening of January 18th 2005 I attempted to end the overwhelming mental pain which had consumed my whole being."
 In September 2017, Edmonds said there was a direct link between fraudulent HBOS financiers causing stress and his prostate cancer.
 He stated: "I don't say cancer was caused by the stress, but that my health deteriorated to such an extent I got prostate cancer.
 I am absolutely sure the negative forces acting on me impacted on my health.
 There is a wealth of information from various clinical studies of a direct link between stress and cancer.
 I am absolutely certain there was a link in my case."

 Edmonds and his wife decided to move to New Zealand in 2015 and eventually emigrated in 2019; during the COVID lockdown he set up 100 online community radio stations called Positivity Radio.
-He currently lives in Matakana, near Auckland, with his wife having gained residency permission in February 2020.
-Living in the country since the previous September, Edmonds said he and his wife had felt an "incredible spiritual pull" on a visit in 2016 leading them to settle in the country.
+He currently lives in Ngātīmoti, in the South Island, with his wife, having gained residency permission in February 2020.
+Living in the country since the previous September, Edmonds said he and his wife had felt an "incredible spiritual pull" on a visit in 2016, leading them to settle in the country.

 Edmonds is fond of referring to himself in the third person.

 Political views

-Edmonds was Chairman of the Renewable Energy Foundation (REF), an organisation which is staunchly opposed to wind farms.
+Edmonds was chairman of the Renewable Energy Foundation (REF), an organisation which is staunchly opposed to wind farms.
 He was said to have joined "because of the threat near his home in Devon".
 He has been quoted as saying that, "Politicians are promoting the wind industry as a green icon, but they are misleading the public into believing the propaganda of the wind industry.
 The reality is that wind power is too costly and can never meet our energy needs; but it will destroy the countryside".
-His view is that those who are promoting wind farms are energy companies with a vested financial interest and that wind turbines are not reliable enough as a source of sustainable energy.
+His view is that those who are promoting wind farms are energy companies with a vested financial interest, and that wind turbines are not reliable enough as a source of sustainable energy.

-Edmonds is an outspoken critic of immigration and the BBC's Welsh Language Service.
+Edmonds is an outspoken critic of immigration and the BBC's Welsh language service.

 He coordinated the Heart of Devon campaign to provide information for farmers affected by the foot and mouth epidemic in 2001.